Mechanical stability of homogeneous holographic solids under finite shear strain: A holographic solid exhibiting mechanical failure

 Explicitly, we will consider the benchmark model $V(X,Z)=X^2Z^{1/2}$.
 We will comment at the end about another choice which gives qualitatively similar results.
 We have performed a detailed analysis of the quasi-normal mode spectrum as in the previous section.
 A complete report of such analysis can be found in Appendix \ref{app1}.
 Differently from the previous simpler case, we have found that this setup exhibits two types of instability.
 The first type, which we denote ``diffusive instability'', is signaled by the diffusion constant $D_\phi$ becoming negative.
 And the corresponding critical strain is denoted as $\epsilon^{(d)}_0(\theta)$.
 An example of that sort is shown in the left panels of Fig.~\ref{fig:X2Z_disp_diffusion_unstable} for the case $\theta=0$.
 There, we observe the presence of a mode with dispersion:

 which signals the appearance of a hydrodynamic instability for arbitrarily low values of the wave-vector $k$.
-As we will see in more detail later on, this type of instability is the dominant one for small values of the background shear strain $\epsilon$.\footnote{Note, however, that this instability was not observed in the previous effective field theory analysis at $T=0$ \cite{Alberte:2018doe}.}
+As we will see in more detail later on, this type of instability is the dominant one for small values of the background shear strain $\epsilon$.\footnote{Note, however, that this instability was not observed in the previous effective field theory analysis at $T=0$ \cite{Alberte:2018doe}.} {We notice that the QNM spectrum presents five gapless modes as mentioned in~\eqref{smode} and~\eqref{dmode}.
+Each sound mode has two branches of dispersion relation that are mirror symmetric, \emph{i.e.} one $\Gamma$ corresponds to two real parts with $\pm v$, see ~\eqref{smode}.
+To avoid clutter, in Fig.~\ref{fig:4} and Fig. ~\ref{fig:X2Z_disp_diffusion_unstable}, we only show the $\mathrm{Re}[\omega]\ge 0$ branch. }

 For larger values of the background shear strain, a second type of instability appears in the spectrum.
 We denote this second case ``sound instability'' since the dispersion of the unstable mode is given schematically by: